-Article 13 Study programme content
+Article 13 Study programme layout

-1. Each Bachelor's programme has a foundation year phase with a study load of 60 credits, which is concluded with the foundation year examination.
-The function of the foundation year is to orientate the student, allowing him or her to make suitable choices.

-2. A Bachelor's programme has a study load of 240 credits with a nominal course load of 60 credits per academic year and consists of a major and a minor.
+- 1. Each Bachelor's programme has a foundation year phase with a study load of 60 credits, which is concluded with the foundation year examination.
+The function of the foundation year is to orientate the student, allowing him or her to make suitable choices. - 2.
+A Bachelor's programme has a study load of 240 credits with a nominal course load of 60 credits per academic year and consists of a major and a minor.
 The major has a study load of 210 credits.
 The minor has a study load of 30 credits.
+For students following the BILL programme the bachelor's programme consists of a major with a study load of 240 credits.